-So look to great content marketing examples like L’Oreal’s Makeup.com, Adobe’s CMO.com and our favorite industry-wide content marketing example like American Express OPEN Forum.
+So look to great content marketing examples like L’Oreal’s Makeup.com and our favorite industry-wide content marketing example like American Express Business Trends and Insights.
 That site is the largest source of leads for their small business card division.

 Imagine you are the content marketing director for your company and you led the creation and management of a program that drove more leads and sales than any other marketing activity.
 With results you can rack and measure in business terms.

 It starts with an understanding that marketing is not about selling, but about the conversation we have with our customers.
 It continues with investing in content marketing, because the difference between just content and content marketing is the destination.

 In assembling our list, we had to create some criteria around what we considered to be great.
 There needs to be a balance of design and utility.
 It has to get the job done—value of some kind—and ideally they are well designed.

 The topic needs to be relevant and interesting to the audience.
 It should have a high readability score and cover the topic from an angle that delivers new insights and ideas.
 And of course, it should not be all about your brand.
 In fact, the less the brand name is used, the better.
 This is true thought leadership.

 The examples on our list cover a wide variety of industries and formats.
 From ebooks to apps to video, content marketing includes a spectrum of opportunities.
 You’ll find the examples in alphabetical order instead of numbered because on this list, they all deserve equal props.

 Let me break it down: